My-Infra-Repos/AWS_terraform_EKS_cluster/terraform_eks/README.md

 It might take a while for the cluster to be creates (up to 15-20 minutes).

-As soon as cluster is ready, you should find a `kubeconfig_my-cluster` kubeconfig file in the current directory.
+As soon as cluster is ready, you should run the following command to configure your kubectl `      aws eks --region $(terraform output -raw region) update-kubeconfig  --name $(terraform output    -raw cluster_name) `